SCIENCE ______ HOME | PUBLICATIONS | CV | PEOPLE| SCIENCE

 Image 8

-Repeating earthakes from northern Chile.
+Repeating earthquakes from northern Chile.
 A shows the individual but cumulative displacement for 50 repeater sequences against time.
 The vertical black line is the 2014 MW8.1 Iquiue event.
 B displays the high precision relocation of one repeater group demonstrating the "only" partial overlap of their estimated rupture areas.